+If you want the school to perform an evaluation, you should specifically tell the school in your letter that you are giving your consent for testing.
 If your child has been identified by your doctor or other professionals as having a disability, you will want to include this information in your letter to the school.
 You should also provide copies of any reports you have received that explain your child's condition.